How to Fix a Drug Scandal: Events

 Dookhan was the most productive forensic chemist at a lab in Boston, producing four times as many test certificates as any other chemist.
 Once an investigation began, it turned out that, for the most part, she was not testing the drugs at all, but was falsifying reports in order to be perceived as hard-working.

 Farak worked at a lab in Amherst and was a drug addict.
 She tampered with the evidence she was tasked with analyzing, instead using it to get high herself.
 She was only charged in regard to two particular samples in a six month period and served 18 months in prison.
 She later admitted she was under the influence of drugs the entire ten years she worked at the laboratory.

 The actions of both women, who acted independently, resulted in tens of thousands of drug counts being dismissed, the largest single mass dismissal of criminal cases in U.S. history.
-How to Fix a Drug Scandal also describes how two former assistant Attorneys General of Massachusetts, Anne Kaczmarek and Kris Foster, failed to turn over crucial evidence to the defence, misled the judge in the case and the impact of this misconduct.
+How to Fix a Drug Scandal also describes how two former assistant Attorneys General of Massachusetts, Anne Kaczmarek and Kris Foster, failed to turn over crucial evidence to the defense, misled the judge in the case and the impact of this misconduct.